-There are a few things we can actually control in our life; sadly, time isn’t one of them.
+There are a few things we can actually control in our lives; sadly, time isn’t one of them.
 But we can control how productively we use it.
-Certainly we need to: Most of us have been in situations where we wished there were “more hours in the day” to get things done.
+Certainly, we need to: Most of us have been in situations where we wished there were “more hours in the day” to get things done.

 However, a recent Stanford study throws water on that notion, suggesting that simply devoting more time to getting things done isn’t as helpful as it would seem.

 The study revealed that productivity falls off dramatically after a 50-hour work week and that those working 70 hours accomplish little more with those additional 20 hours.
 So, the issue isn’t about having more time to get things done, it’s about using the time you already have more wisely.
 Consider these five productivity hacks to optimize your daily hustle.